-Fortunately, more and more of my c-suite and senior level executive clients are aware that, to land a great-fit new gig, they need to have a solid online presence and be mindful of online reputation management.
+Fortunately, more and more of the executives I speak with are aware that, to land a great-fit new gig, they need to have a solid online presence and be mindful of online reputation management.

 Some of them understand that, when recruiters and hiring managers source and assess talent, they’re more apt to reach out to candidates that have strong online presence.